 - Feel free to skip the baking soda “slurry” and the extra mixing.
 It’s worth the extra effort but it will be delicious either way.

 - Skip the lemon-tahini sauce and serve the meatballs with tzatziki yogurt sauce instead.
-Or make it a hot pasta meal and serve it over cooked pasta and tomato sauce!
+Make it a hot pasta meal and serve it over cooked pasta and tomato sauce!

 - If you don’t have a grater or don’t want to take the time, the onion can be finely minced instead.